Spectral measures and dominant vertices in graphs of bounded degree

 As examples below will show, the vertices of a graph need not be all dominant, indeed some graphs have no dominant vertex at all.
 In other terms, a vertex spectral measure need not be a scalar-valued spectral measure.

 We provide in this section examples of graphs for which it is easy to check that all vertices are dominant.
-There are further examples in Section~\ref{SectionFE}, for which the determination of dominant vertices is no so straightforward, and relies on the analysis of a Jacobi operator in Section~\ref{S+EofJc}.
+There are further examples in Section~\ref{SectionFE}, for which the determination of dominant vertices is not so straightforward, and relies on the analysis of a family of Jacobi operator in Section~\ref{S+EofJc}.

 \begin{prop}[\textbf{all vertices are dominant in vertex-transitive graphs}] Let $G = (V, E)$ be a graph of bounded degree and $A$ its adjacency operator. \begin{enumerate}[label=(\arabic*)] \item If $v, w \in V$ are two vertices such that there exists an automorphism of $G$ mapping $v$ to $w$, the vertex spectral measures $\mu_v$ and $\mu_w$ are equal. \item If the group of automorphisms of $G$ is transitive on $V$, then all vertex spectral measures are equal, and all vertices are dominant. \end{enumerate} \end{prop}